Clan del Golfo: Organization and structure

-The organization has emerged from paramilitarism and continues to specifically target political parties, unions and leftist associations.
+The organization has emerged from paramilitarism and continues to specifically target political parties, unions, and leftist associations.
 It is one of the main perpetrators of selective assassinations of community and social leaders, leftist political activists and forced displacement of people.
 In October 2017, it published a pamphlet entitled "Pistol Plan against the Patriotic Union" in which it threatened members of this political party or NGOs with death.

-On September 1, 2017, the second-in-command of the Gulf Clan (alias Gavilán) was killed during a shootout with police.
+On September 1, 2017, the second-in-command of the Clan del Golfo (alias "Gavilán") was killed during a shootout with police.
 Inglaterra, who was the group's fifth in command, was injured during this shootout as well and later died in November 2017.
-The three remaining leaders remained free (alias Otoniel, Carlos Moreno, alias Nicolás and Aristides Meza, alias El Indio).
-However, Meza, who served as third-in-command, was killed during a shootout with police on March 28, 2018.
+Later, Aristides Meza, who served as third-in-command, was killed during a shootout with police on March 28, 2018.
 A successor who used the alias "Samuel" was later arrested on May 21, 2018, while Nicolás was arrested on August 6, 2018.
-In October 2018, it was reported that as a result of the deaths and arrests of these three senior leaders within a year of either each other, the Gulf Clan saw a major reorganization in its leadership, with Giovanis Ávila Villadiego, alias "Chiquito Malo," reportedly the main person in charge of maritime trafficking routes to the United States and Europe; Nelson Darío Hurtado Simanca, alias "Marihuano," in command of the Central Urabá Bloc (Bloque Central Urabá) and some 700 men in the Caribbean sub-region; and other commanders of regional blocs.
+In October 2018, it was reported that as a result of the deaths and arrests of these three senior leaders within a year of either each other, Clan del Golfo saw a major reorganization in its leadership, with Giovanis Ávila Villadiego, alias "Chiquito Malo," reportedly being the main person in charge of maritime trafficking routes to the United States and Europe; Nelson Darío Hurtado Simanca, alias "Marihuano," in command of the Central Urabá Bloc (Bloque Central Urabá) and some 700 men in the Caribbean sub-region; and other commanders of regional blocs.

 In August 2019, the cartel's chief financier Carlos Mario Úsuga, also known as "Cuarentano," was arrested.
-He is a brother of Otenial and was reported to have taken over the cartel's financial operations following the arrest of their sister Nini Johana in December 2013.Two other brothers of Otoniel, Angel Eusebio and Fernando Umbeiro Úsuga, were arrested in 2018 as well.
-Cuarentano was also revealed to have been in charge of the cartel's trafficking routes and oversaw Chiquito Malo's trafficking as well.
-It was also reported that rather than Chiquito Malo, fellow Cuarentano-employed trafficker Darío Úsuga Torres, alias "Pueblo," was named by Colombian police as Cuarentano's most likely successor.
-Both Pueblo, who is an Úsuga family relative, and Ciquito Malo were high ranking on the declining list of potential successors to Cuarentano.
+He was another brother of Otenial and was reported to have taken over the cartel's financial operations following the arrest of their sister, Nini Johana, in December 2013.
+Two other brothers of Otoniel, Angel Eusebio and Fernando Umbeiro Úsuga, were also arrested in 2018.
+Cuarentano was revealed to have been in charge of the cartel's trafficking routes and oversaw Chiquito Malo's trafficking as well.
+Additionally, rather than Chiquito Malo, fellow Cuarentano-employed trafficker Darío Úsuga Torres, alias "Pueblo," was named by Colombian police as Cuarentano's most likely successor.
+Both Pueblo, who is an Úsuga family relative, and Ciquito Malo were high ranking on the list of potential successors to Cuarentano.
 However, by the time she was re-arrested on March 17, 2021, Nini Johana was once again managing the Clan del Golfo's illicit finances resulting from narco-trafficking and money laundering.